-Intercompany Loans linked to the class Z Variable Funding Notes ("VFNs") are also in existence.
-These are reassessed at the point of each issuance and have a rate of Compounded Daily SONIA plus 0.90%.
+Intercompany Loans linked to the class Z Variable Funding Notes ("VFN") are also in existence.
+Any deficit or surplus of the VFN notes is reassessed at the point of each issuance depending on the level of liquidity required in the Programme using appropriate credit enhancement techniques, thereby increasing or decreasing the proportion of VFN required.
+They have a rate matching the Z notes and this rate is set as 0%.